samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 </nav>
 ```

-You will see here that when the user first visits the page, they will see on the nav-bar a `Bank Home` title and a `Login` button.
-Once logged in, it changes to their name and `Logout` button.
-A nice, clean toggle between the two.
+You will see that when the user first visits the page, the navbar displays a `Bank Home` title and a `Login` button.
+Once logged in, it changes to their name and `Logout` button, a clean toggle between the two.

 Now that we have the buttons ready for us, let's set up our authentication so those buttons know, "Hey, they are authenticated, let's let them pass to the dashboard!"

 ## Building Our All-Encompassing App

 We will want to add another controller titled `application`.
 The application controller will be using the auth service file to keep our user logged in and authenticated.
-So image it is the parent component to the dashboard.
+Imagine it is the parent component to the dashboard.
 It is wrapping itself around the entire application.
-So while the user is in the dashboard, logged in, the application controller will ensure they keep that authenticated status.
+While the user is in the dashboard, logged in, the application controller will ensure they keep that authenticated status.

 ```bash
 ember generate controller application